aleeeexcool/ERC721_example/README.md

-# NFT sales
+# NFT collection (Cool Bears Collection)

-This project demonstrates a basic the ability to sell NFT in waves of sales.
+This project demonstrates how to run a full NFT collection on an OpenSea test network, with IPFS, etc.

 To be continue...